icinganalysis/icinganalysis.github.io/content/Icing on Cylinders.md

 [NACA-RM-E53D23 "Procedure for Measuring Liquid-Water Content and Droplet Sizes in Super-cooled Clouds by Rotating Multicylinder Method"]({filename}NACA-RM-E52D23.md)
 >  1. Detailed procedures for the in-flight use of multicylinders are described.
 >  2. Detailed procedures for analyzing results from of multicylinders are described, with a flight data case.
+>  3. Differences in analysis method details can drive MVD and LWC differences in the range of 5% to 10%.

 -->